-Home » Denmark » 10 Best Tips & Things to do in the Faroe Islands (+ itinerary)
+Start » Denmark » 10 Best Tips & Things to do in the Faroe Islands – my Faroe islands Itinerary for 1 week

-10 Best Tips & Things to do in the Faroe Islands (+ itinerary)
+10 Best Tips & Things to do in the Faroe Islands – my Faroe islands Itinerary for 1 week

 The islands of Vágar, Streymoy, Eysturoy, Brodoy and Vidoy are in many ways the center of the country as the majority of the 50.000 inhabitants are living and working here.
 Also for tourists it makes sense to spend most of the time there and combining it with side trips by boat or helicopter to the remote islands.

 Overall I'd recommend spending at least a week to experience the Faroe Islands with all its facets.
-You can use the map on the right to plan your route as I marked all spots I describe in this article on there.
+You can use the map on the right to plan your route for this 1 week lasting Faroe Islands itinerary as I marked all spots I describe in this article on there.

 View to Vidoy from Villingadalsfjall – one of the best places for a day of hiking!